Bam92/abelmbula/content/blog/bubble-sort/index.md

 RETURN arr
 ```

-I am not an expert in pseudocoding, but I am totally sure that even grandma may understand this.
+I am not an expert in pseudocoding, but I am sure that even grandma may understand this.
+You can read a post I wrote about it [here][https://www.abelmbula.com/blog/pseudocode/]

 Let's translate our pseudocode into JavaScript.